NYS issues new guidance for COVID-19 testing in orange and yellow zone schools

 receive their test results and they can be reported to the state.

-The state said that if schools fail to comply with the new guidelines, they will have to remain remote-learning and face fines and penalties.
+The state says that if schools fail to comply with the new guidelines, they will have to remain remote-learning and face fines and penalties.

 DOH reserve the right to keep any school closed if there is determined to be a threat to public